Data Centers in Washington

 Natural Disaster Risk

-Washington has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.22 as of September 2025.
-While facilities are engineered to mitigate these factors, risk assessment is critical.
+Washington has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.22, as of September 2025.
+This score requires careful site selection and facility engineering.